Preconception health – improve outcomes for families and babies

 • Raise awareness of pre-conception through the delivery of an information campaign

-These steps will help us close the gaps and better support women in south east London.
+These steps helped us close the gaps and better support women in south east London.

 Through workshops and engagement sessions with key stakeholders including local people the project began to take shape.